Smoothness and long time existence for solutions of the Cahn-Hilliard equation on manifolds with conical singularities: Introduction

 \subsection{Notation}

 In this paper, whenever $E_{0}$ and $E_{1}$ are Banach spaces, we denote by $\mathcal{L}(E_{0},E_{1})$ the set of all bounded operators from $E_{0}$ to $E_{1}$ and write $\mathcal{L}(E_{0})=\mathcal{L}(E_{0},E_{1})$ if $E_{0}=E_{1}$.
-We denote by $E_{0}'$ the dual space of $E_{0}$.
+Similarly, we denote by $\mathcal{L}_{s}(E_{0},E_{1})$ the space $\mathcal{L}(E_{0},E_{1})$ equipped with strong operator topology.
+We also denote by $E_{0}'$ the dual space of $E_{0}$.
 All Banach spaces are complex.
-However, whenever we are considering a solution of \eqref{CH1}-\eqref{CH2}, we assume that the solution is real valued, which is equivalent to say that the initial valued $u_{0}$ is real valued.
+However, whenever we are considering a solution of \eqref{CH1}-\eqref{CH2}, we assume that the solution is real valued, which is equivalent to say that the initial condition $u_{0}$ is real valued.
 This is not so relevant in order to obtain short time solutions, but it is important for the study of the energy functional and of global existence of solutions.
 The set $\mathbb{N}$ always indicates the non-negative integers $\{0,1,2,...\}$ and the symbol $\oplus$ is used for the sum of Banach spaces, which is not always direct.